vgQ: Rotation Criteria: Value and Gradient Functions

 k

-number of close to zero loadings.
+number of near-zero loadings to target.

 delta

-constant added to Lambda^2 in objective calculation.
+small constant added to \Lambda^2 for numerical stability in the objective calculation.

 kappa